 Several features we put on hold to focus on the main construction.
 All the major construction and fit-out was completed on time.
 We have prepared some small sections of development that needed finishing after opening.
 Now it is complete and you can come see for yourself.

 We’d like to personally thank the fantastic guests who went through the first three weeks of opening and patiently worked with us to see it through.
 Liz, Warren, Di, Kamiar, Steve, Julie, Peter, Petko, Kerri, Louise, Jane, Martin, Satish, Valdirene, Paul, Amanda, Tony, Yaron, Joanne, Hannie, Victoria and Christina.

 Last but not least, our good friends from Dubai, Saeed, Ghanim and Guenter.
 Thank you all for your patience and support.
 You are all Champions, and we got there in the end.

 The first person in our brand new 25-meter x 8.5-meter saltwater pool was Steve.
 Steve is a great supporter of New Leaf, and this was his third visit.
 Steve was shown to his room; he quickly changed into his swimmers and jumped into the pool.

-The New Leaf Detox Resort brand value proposition to all its guests has always been to be ‘a comfortable transaction space for guests between their next life challenge’ This has been a challenging ship to steer over the years.
+The New Leaf Detox Wellness Resort brand value proposition to all its guests has always been ‘a comfortable transaction space for guests between their next life challenge’ This has been a challenging ship to steer over the years.
 However, I believe we continue to achieve this objective and deliver to every guest – Air Page – New Leaf Detox Founder.